fearnworks/GraphCap/doc/development/index.rst

 Development
 ===========

-This section provides documentation for developers working on GraphCap.
+This section provides documentation for developers working on graphcap .
 Find topics including:
 - How to add and test new nodes.
 - Instructions for integrating new providers.
 - Contribution guidelines and project architecture overviews.